gvegayon/parallel/README.md

 The examples have been executed on a Dell Vostro 3300 notebook running Ubuntu 14.04 with an Intel Core i5 CPU M 560 (2 physical cores) with 8Gb of RAM, using Stata/IC 12.1 for Unix (Linux 64-bit x86-64).

-For more examples and details please refer to the module's help file.
+For more examples and details please refer to the module's help file or the wiki [Gallery page](https://github.com/gvegayon/parallel/wiki/Gallery).

 Simple parallelization of egen
 ------------------------------